 Ahhh, the internet.
 Where every thought can be aired to an audience of strangers and where people think that google is a fact checker.
 At this time, since COVID-19 had originated out of China there was a lot of anti-Asian prejudice that was wrongfully placed.
 The terms “kung flu” and “China virus” adorned newspapers and social media feeds, leaving a racist undertone everywhere people looked.

-Jess Sluder, the designer of the tshirt, claimed that when he made the shirt it wasn’t racially motivated and that he was just pushing the boundaries of the news and pop culture with a joke.
+https://www.virtual-assembly.org/pkw6boayge0 Jess Sluder, the designer of the tshirt, claimed that when he made the shirt it wasn’t racially motivated and that he was just making a joke.
 He did apologize if his shirt offended anyone, but I don’t buy it.
 Racial tensions were high in America at this time and this was not the time for jokes.

 The internet and Lululemon found Fleming guilty by association.
 After being fired, Fleming removed himself from social media and deleted his accounts as he should have.
 The last thing this world needs is another racist and dividing voice, no matter how quiet that voice may be.

 As a global company, Lululemon made the right call in this situation.
+Cutting down issues at the root to avoid becoming a larger issue.
 In fact, they have a good track record of having zero tolerance for employees who take their personal opinions to the Internet.

-This statement came months after claims that Lululemon’s leggings were too sheer and called the quality of the luxury athleisure clothes into question.
-Rather than fix the quality issues within his own company’s product, Wilson blamed the customers for not having the right bodies for the clothes.
+https://urbanresearchnetwork.org/p7jh3qgif This statement came months after claims that Lululemon’s leggings were too sheer and called the quality of the luxury athleisure clothes into question.
+Rather than fix the quality issues within his own company’s product, Wilson said “some women’s bodies just don’t actually work [for the yoga pants”

 In an interview, Wilson made the statement that women were buying sizes that are too small for them and that the rubbing of their thighs had weakened the integrity of the fabric.